modehnal/modehnal.github.io/README.md

   Detailed description:
   - Set some variables for later
   - Define set of non-repeating tests.
 We do not repeat tests that are known to fail for various reason like bugs or test instability.
-  - We are installing `dogtail` as rpm.
-It is rare, but there can be a situation when that repository is not available when the machine is being installed.
-Let's not fail here and try to install the `dogtail` one more time.
-  - Set up the `opencv`
+  - Set up the `opencv` - provided as an example, this suite does not use opencv.
   - Setup `qecore` - we do this here because not every project is using `qecore` for example `NetworkManager`.
 So we install qecore only in projects that require it.
   - Define different start for `x86_64` and other architectures and define a number of fails the test can go through before we say it failed
   - List coredumpctl so that we know if the component coredumped.
 The test can pass, and the component can still generate coredump entry.